dib-lab/2022-dominating-set-differential-abundance-example/README.md

 Dominating set differential abundance analysis allows you to perform differential abundance analysis directly on an assembly graph.
 This approach was developed in the repository [dib-lab/2020-ibd](https://github.com/dib-lab/2020-ibd) and is explained in [dib-lab/2021-paper-ibd](https://github.com/dib-lab/2021-paper-ibd).

-This workflow takes as input raw metagenome sequences from two groups of metagenomes (e.g. case vs. control).
+As input, this workflow takes raw metagenome sequences from two groups of metagenomes (e.g. case vs. control).
 It generates a taxonomic profile for each metagenome, and selects the species that are present in some threshold of metagenomes (by default, 100%) for dominating set differential abundance analysis.

 Abbreviations: